bhlarson/LEAStereo/README.md

 Change the first column path in file `create_link.sh` with your actual dataset location.
 Then run `create_link.sh` that will create symbolic links to wherever the datasets were downloaded in the `datasets` folder.
 For Middlebury 2014 dataset, we perform our network on half resolution images.

+The [download.sh](download.sh) script downloads the LEStereo dataset.
+Once downloaded, edit mypath.py to point to your download dataset.

 ```Shell
 ├── datasets